Amin-MAG/My-Notes/Linux/LPIC-1.md

 ```

 > The numbers represent the processes.
+>

 ## ls commands

 - `lsusb` - usb devices
 - `lspci` - devices connected to computer
 - `lsblk` - block devices RAM/ROM/Disk
 - `lshw` -

 ## Loadable Kernel Modules

-Linux like any other OS needs drivces.
+Linux like any other OS needs drives.
 In Linux, most of these drivers are built-in. `.ko` files are object files used to extend the kernel of the Linux distribution.

 Here are some Modules Loading commands: